rubesjan/Shunting-yard-calculator/README.md

 to run the application use command: make run

+for usage example see:
+examples/var.txt

-to see documentation use command: make doc firefox ./doc/index.html
+to see documentation use commands: make doc firefox ./doc/index.html